rust-lang/rust/src/doc/rustc-dev-guide/src/compiletest.md

 attribute is defined (`has_cfg_prefix()`) and many more.
-The low-level parsers are found near the end of the `impl Config` block; be sure to look through them and their associated parsers immediately above to see how they are used to avoid writing additional parsing code unneccessarily.
+The low-level parsers are found near the end of the `impl Config` block; be sure to look through them and their associated parsers immediately above to see how they are used to avoid writing additional parsing code unnecessarily.

 As a concrete example, here is the implementation for the `parse_failure_status()` parser, in